 How can I arrange child maintenance?

-There are three ways to arrange child maintenance:
+The 3 ways to arrange child maintenance are:

 - using a solicitor